Buildings - Castles - Palaces - Churches

 Other - One Of A Kind

-Fortress converted to a luxury private island and hotel
+Fortress converted to a luxury private hotel

 Spitbank Fort is an unusual and historic sea fortress in the Solent, off Portsmouth.
 Now a luxury exclusive venue and hotel, the fort was formerly home to hundreds of soldiers guarding the approaches to Portsmouth.
 The arms and ammunition have long been removed, making way for nine luxuriously furnished bedroom suites, three bars, three restaurant areas, and spa facilities.